 - If you are unable to complete the 3km route in full, you must inform an event marshal that you are unable to continue and hand in your participant number.
 Assistance can be sought if required.
 Trinity Hospice recommend that where possible participants should walk with an acquaintance or stay with other participants.

 Participants are recommended to seek advice from their medical practitioner prior to taking part in this event, and make provisions to ensure their safe participation.
-Medical assistance will be available during Colour Splash.
+Medical assistance will be available during Blackpool Colour Run.

 - Due to uneven sand on the beach, we strongly advise that all participants wear appropriate footwear to ensure their safe and enjoyable participation.
 Running barefoot is not permitted – you never know what the sea washed up the night before.

 - Participants are asked to come equipped with whatever necessary clothing, medication and nourishment is required to enable enjoyable and safe participation in this activity.
-We suggest all participants come equipped with a pair of glasses, which is why we include a pair in the entry pack for Colour Splash.
+We suggest all participants come equipped with a pair of sunglasses.

 - We aim to ensure the commencement of the event, however the beach is an exposed area and is at the mercy of strong winds.
 Should a decision be necessary to postpone or cancel the event, participants are encouraged to look out for updates via Trinity Hospice social media channels.